TEMPERAMENTS XXIV: Bach/LehmanEntire Contents Copyright © 2017 CBH

 If you have just tuned Vallotti, follow these three steps to convert it to the Bach/Lehman temperament:

-1. Retune your b a perfect fifth above e, and continue the circle with another two perfectly tuned fifths, b–f♯' and f♯–c♯'.
+1. Retune your b a pure fifth above e, and continue the circle with another two pure tuned fifths, b–f♯' and f♯–c♯'.

 2. You already have pure fifths remaining from Vallotti around the flat side of F, but you must retune your g♯ pure to c♯ and then slightly lower it so c♯–g♯ and g♯–d♯ are very slightly narrow with a barely perceptible beat.